mica-development/mica-tutorials/README.md

   {
     "key": "f6",
     "command": "workbench.action.tasks.runTask",
-    "args": "Build Selected Mica Example"
+    "when": "!terminalFocus"
   },
   {
     "key": "f7",
     "command": "workbench.action.debug.selectandstart",
-    "args": {
-      "config": "Debug Current Mica Binary"
-    },
-    "when": "debuggersAvailable"
+    "when": "debuggersAvailable && !terminalFocus"
   }
 ]
 ```
-### Using the Build Task
+### Using the Build Tasks

-This repository includes a pre-configured build task for compiling Mica examples:
+This repository includes pre-configured build tasks for compiling Mica examples:

+**Build All Mica Examples** - Perfect for initial setup or testing:
 1. Press `F1` to open the Command Palette
 2. Type **Tasks: Run Task**
+3. Select **Build All Mica Examples**
+4. All six tutorial examples will be compiled automatically to separate directories

+This is ideal when you first open the workspace - it compiles all examples at once so you can immediately start debugging any of them!

+**Build Selected Mica Example** - For individual compilation with custom options:
+1. Press `F1` to open the Command Palette
+2. Type **Tasks: Run Task**
 3. Select **Build Selected Mica Example**
-4. Follow the prompts to select your target file and build options
+4. Follow the prompts to select:
+   - Your target source file
+   - Optimization level (debug/release/constant_folding)
+   - Quality gate options
+   - Target platform

 Or simply press **F6** after setting up the keyboard shortcut above!